dyedgreen/deno-sqlite/docs/examples.md

 ?> Queries like `INSERT INTO` don't return any rows.
 For these queries `.done()` is called automatically.

+?> You can bind `Date`s and `Uint8Array`s directly.
+The wrapper will automatically convert them to the appropriate SQLite data types.

 ## Named Query Parameters